webplatform/docs/concepts/programming/javascript/object_model/index.md

 Using these definitions, you can create instances of these objects that get the default values for their properties.
 Figure 8.3 illustrates using these JavaScript definitions to create new objects and shows the property values for the new objects.

-<div class="note">'''Note:''' The term ''''instance'''' has a specific technical meaning in class-based languages.
+{{Note|The term ''''instance'''' has a specific technical meaning in class-based languages.
 In these languages, an instance is an individual member of a class and is fundamentally different from a class.
 In JavaScript, "instance" does not have this technical meaning because JavaScript does not have this difference between classes and instances.
 However, in talking about JavaScript, "instance" can be used informally to mean an object created using a particular constructor function.
 So, in this example, you could informally say that <code><code>jane</code></code> is an instance of <code><code>Engineer</code></code>.
-Similarly, although the terms ''''parent'', ''child'', ''ancestor'''', and ''''descendant'''' do not have formal meanings in JavaScript; you can use them informally to refer to objects higher or lower in the prototype chain.</div>
+Similarly, although the terms ''''parent'', ''child'', ''ancestor'''', and ''''descendant'''' do not have formal meanings in JavaScript; you can use them informally to refer to objects higher or lower in the prototype chain.}}

 [[File:figure8.3.png|Figure 8.3: Creating objects with simple definitions]]